 How Counseling Counselors Are Portrayed In The Media

-Onscreen Therapists – Not Your Average Characters
+Onscreen Therapists Are Not Your Average Characters

-Pop culture’s notion of what happens during treatment sessions is mainly based on what they wanted therapists to be – fictional – rather than being authentically faithful to its source.
+Pop culture’s notion of what happens during treatment sessions is mainly based on what they wanted counselors to be – fictional – rather than being authentically faithful to its source.

-So when movie and television scripts exaggerate or use their privilege to show an unreliable rendering of an essential medical profession, it is the audience’s duty as their viewers to pinpoint what’s real from what’s not efficiently.
-After all, it’s just television.
-But if television can influence the viewer’s perspective, representation should be close to the truth.
+So when movie and television scripts exaggerate or use counselors’ privilege to show an unreliable rendering of an essential medical profession, it is the audience’s duty as their viewers to pinpoint what’s real from what’s not efficiently.
+But if television can influence the viewer’s perspective, counselors and the treatment representation should be close to the truth.

 Fallacies Versus Accuracies